searchivarius/py_mtasklite/README.md

 # MultiTASKLite: A lightweight library for Python multitasking

-This `mtasklite` library is inspired by the simplicity of [pqdm](https://github.com/niedakh/pqdm), but it improves upon PQDM in several ways, in particular, by supporting object-based (stateful) workers, truly "lazy" iteration (see a [detailed list of features](#features)), timeouts, and context managers (works with the `with` statement).
+This `mtasklite` library is inspired by the simplicity of the great [`pqdm` library](https://github.com/niedakh/pqdm), but it improves upon `pqdm` in several ways, in particular, by supporting object-based (stateful) workers, truly "lazy" iteration (see a [detailed list of features](#features)), timeouts, and context managers (i.e., a support for `with-statement`).
 Stateful workers are implemented using the cool concept of delayed initialization, which is effortlessly enabled by adding `@delayed_init` decorator to a worker class definition.

 This enables:
   1. Using different GPUs, models, or network connections in different workers.
   2. Efficient initialization of workers: If the worker needs to load a model (which often takes quite a bit of time), it will be done once (per process/thread)  **before** processing input items.
+See the [Spacy-based tokenization notebook](examples/mtasklite_pqdm_spacy_tokenization_demo.ipynb) for an example.
-  3. Logging and book-keeping: Each worker is represented by an object that "lives" as long as we have items to process (data can be stored in the object attributes).
+  3. Logging and bookkeeping: Each worker is represented by an object that "lives" as long as we have items to process (data can be stored in the object attributes).

 The `mtasklite` package provides **pqdm-compatibility** wrappers, which can be used as a (nearly) drop-in replacement of `pqdm`.
 For an overview of differences, please refer to the [pqdm-compatibility notes](docs/pqdm_compatibility.md).
 Despite this, we would encourage using the class [mtasklite.Pool](mtasklite/pool.py) directly and with the `with-statement` (see a [sample notebook](examples/mtasklite_pool_square_demo.ipynb)).

+This library is replacing [`py_stateful_map`](https://github.com/searchivarius/py_stateful_map).
+The objective **of this replacement** to provide a more convenient and user-friendly interface as well as to fix several issues.

 # Install & Use